 The matter of inheritance

-Unequal sharing of care duties or costs can complicate inheritance plans.
+Unequal sharing of care duties or private care costs can complicate inheritance plans.
 If someone has been a full-time carer to your parents for a number of years, they might expect to inherit more than their siblings – especially if they’ve forgone career opportunities.
 Similarly, if one child has paid more towards care costs they may hope this will be paid back.

 There can also be problems if a child has moved into the family home to look after their parents, and does not have another home to return to.
 They may, understandably, be reluctant to sell up and move on, particularly when grieving.